-Other witch’s brews include the group of NET syndromes associated with pancreatic NETs with over-secretions of Insulin, Glucagon, Gastrin, Vasoactive Intestinal Peptide (VIP), Pancreatic Polypeptide (PP) and Somatostatin.
+Other witch’s brew flavours include the group of NET syndromes associated with pancreatic NETs with over-secretions of Insulin, Glucagon, Gastrin, Vasoactive Intestinal Peptide (VIP), Pancreatic Polypeptide (PP) and Somatostatin.
 Read more about these and other syndromes here.

 One of the most scary witch’s brews is the group of symptoms associated with one of the most uncommon types of NET, the catecholamine and metanephrine (adrenaline and noradrenaline) secreting tumours known as Pheochromocytoma and Paraganglioma.
 These tumours are likely to cause a barrage of symptoms such as High blood pressure, Heavy sweating, Headache, Rapid heartbeat (tachycardia), Tremors, Paleness in the face (pallor) and Shortness of breath (dyspnea).

 All of the above is a diagnostic nightmare for those who have the symptoms and remain undiagnosed – no fun for the doctors either – this why we need so much more awareness and education – it’s one of the key aims of all my social media sites.
 Another aim of my sites is to support those who are diagnosed as these symptoms can continue following diagnosis and treatment.
 Many NET patients need constant surveillance and follow-up, many for life.
 Neuroendocrine Cancer can be like the ‘Perfect Storm’ and definitely cause trouble (double toil and trouble).

 This is a very spooky disease, it will slowly grow without you knowing, it will mess with your body and mind, and if left alone to plot its devious and destructive course, it will kill.
 Some are faster growing but they have the same traits – they just kill faster.

 Share this post and potentially save a life.

 Did you know I had a private Facebook group?
 Click here to join by answering a couple of questions.